 From time to time, we may evaluate potential strategic acquisitions of businesses, including partnerships or joint ventures with third parties.
 We may not be successful in identifying acquisition, partnership and joint venture candidates.
 In addition, we may not be able to continue the operational success of such businesses or successfully finance or integrate any businesses that we acquire or with which we form a partnership or joint venture.
 We may have potential write-offs of acquired assets and/or an impairment of any goodwill recorded as a result of acquisitions.
-Furthermore, the integration of any acquisition may divert management's time and resources from our core business and disrupt our operations or may result in conflicts with our business.
-Any acquisition, partnership or joint venture may not be successful, may reduce our cash reserves, may negatively affect our earnings and financial performance and, to the extent financed with the proceeds of debt, may increase our indebtedness.
+Furthermore, the integration of any acquisition, partnership or joint venture may not be successful, may reduce our cash reserves, may negatively affect our earnings and financial performance and, to the extent financed with the proceeds of debt, may increase our indebtedness.
 We cannot ensure that any acquisition, partnership or joint venture we make will not have a material adverse effect on our business, financial condition and results of operations.